Customer Lifetime Value & Segmentation

 Mosaic was able to provide a data scientist with over 20 years’ experience to not only guide the team in innovative approaches, but also get their hands dirty in the analysis.

-In looking at the membership, Mosaic needed to compute a lifetime metric.
+In looking at the membership, Mosaic needed to compute a customer lifetime value metric.
 In the initial phase of the study the Mosaic data scientist used data from two preexisting sources.
 Both sources contain consumer data for a three-year-period.
 The data set included both the consumer membership earliest start and latest termination dates and the consumer’s membership tenure.
 Mosaic computed a tenure metric by subtracting the membership earliest start and latest termination dates.
 This represents a maximum tenure, as gaps in consumer membership (e.g. due to changing employment) are ignored.
 It is identified as tenure1 throughout the rest of the analyses.

 The data set is evenly split between males and females (50.42% males), three-in-five consumers have an active membership (60.4%) and the average and median ages are 45.3 and 44 years.
 14,479 members were selected for the analysis.